thumbtack/slate/source/supply_api.html.md

 ## STEP 3: Pro Authorizes Partner

-Pro can select Thumbtack Business name from the dropdown and click on the “Confirm Connection” button to Authorize that partner.
+Pro can select the Thumbtack Business name from the dropdown and click on the “Confirm Connection” button to Authorize that partner.

 ![image info](images/authcode.png)